Japanese occupation of West Sumatra: Administration

 Modeled after the system of governance in Syonan-to (then Japanese occupied Singapore), the Sumatran government also consisted of two main components: the military command (Gunsireibu) and the civil administration (Gunseikanbu).
 In mid-1943, the commander of the 25th Army, Tomoyuki Yamashita, succeeded in establishing the Gunseikanbu, the central military government staff as the executive organ of government in Sumatra.
 This military government staff was headed by a Gunseikan which was held by the Commander of the 25th Army.
 As part of the military government, the Gunseikanbu was intended to support the activities of the military and military police (Kempei).
 In carrying out his administration, the gunseikan formed ten departments headed by a Sumo Buchō (Chief of General Affairs).
 The ten departments were those of the Interior, the Police, Justice, Industry, Finance, Public Works, Transport, Information, Transfer and Shipping, and Meteorology, whose departmental directors were overseen by the Director of the Interior, who acted as the deputy Gunseikan.

+Chinese-language notice listing Japanese-appointed state governors (知事) in Sumatra, announced in December 1942.

-Meanwhile, each shū had three departments, namely those of the Interior, the Police, and Social Welfare.
+Under the Gunseikanbu, each shū administration (which replaced the residency system) was placed under the shūchōkan.
+Whilst, each shū had three departments, namely those of the Interior, the Police, and Social Welfare.
 Other than the three departments, the shu had four sections, namely General Affairs, Industry, Finance, and Police.
 Two sections were actively involved in managing key aspects of the Japanese occupation's economic administration in the region.
 This included the internal circulation of goods and foodstuffs, the distribution of imported products from Japan, the handling of goods for export, budget and revenue management, the establishment of price standards for certain commodities, and the implementation of labor management standards.
 These operations were closely monitored by branches of the Military Government Headquarters (Gunseikanbu) in each province, which supervised and ensured adherence to Japanese administrative policies.
 With the Gunseikanbus approval, the shūchōkan could establish several ad hoc organisations to assist the province and directly supervise the Police Affairs Department (Keimubu), which was independent of the Kempeitai and the police department of each region.
 Due to its decentralized structure, governors and lower-level institutions, particularly in East Sumatra, West Sumatra, and South Sumatra, were granted the autonomy to address the specific needs of their respective regions.
 While these regions were required to achieve economic self-sufficiency and meet their own food needs, these efforts often fell short.
-Food shortages frequently occurred in certain areas, and basic necessities—such as soap, paper, matches, and other essential goods—had to be imported to compensate for local deficiencies.
+Food shortages frequently occurred in certain areas, and basic necessities such as soap, paper, matches, and other essential goods, had to be imported to compensate for local deficiencies.

 Occupation government of West Sumatra run by the 25th Army.
 (Left to right: Staff officer Nishiooeda, Field Marshall Hisaichi Terauchi, General Moritake Tanabe, and Governor Yano Kezo.)